satellitemx/nost/README.md

-# Nost, a web notepad similar to note.ms
+# Nost - a web notepad similar to note.ms

 This notepad uses Netlify to serve the frontend and has data persisted at Firebase.